$325,264Average Value$255Average Price per Sq Ft7Homes For Sale

-Archer Heights is a diverse and a culturally rich community located about 9miles southwest of the iconic Chicago Loop.
+Archer Heights is a culturally rich community located about 9miles southwest of the iconic Chicago Loop.
 The bustling commercial corridor is not only coveted for its proximity to the pedestrian-friendly and hip waterfront retail strip but for its community feel, public greenspaces and immersive culinary experiences.

 The interior of De Colores Ice Cream & Coffee Shop in Archer Heights is bright and exciting.